 - The lab assistant on duty are instructed to enforce all rules and regulations, provide technical assistance, and report problems.

 - Users who disrupt operations, disturb other users, or fail to observe these rules and regulations will be asked to leave the computer lab.
-Refusal to cooperate will result in removal by University Police, loss of privileges to use computer lab facilities may result.
+Refusal to cooperate will result in removal by University Police or loss of privileges to use computer lab facilities.

 Please inform the Computer Lab Assistant on duty of any equipment malfunction within a computer lab.
 Please DO NOT try to fix the problem.